 What is Fanderson?

-Fanderson is a club for fans of all Gerry Anderson television and film productions worldwide.
+Fanderson is a club for fans worldwide of all Gerry Anderson television and film productions.
 It was formed in 1981 at the request of ITC Entertainment who wanted to assist and support one single fan body for all of the Gerry Anderson productions to which it owned the copyright.
 The club is based in the UK and organised by a small unpaid committee of longtime Gerry Anderson fans.

 What was Fanderson's relationship with Gerry Anderson?